stake.link

 Protocol Maturity

-• Core protocol launched in 2022; maturity less than six months increases technical risk as smart contracts are less battle-tested
+• Latest protocol version launched in 2022; maturity over one year minimizes technical risk as smart contracts are well battle-tested

 • Top 20% by total value locked slightly reduces risk